mco-gh/pylearn/content/en/lessons/4 Conditionals/_index.md

 <p>So...</p>
 <ul>
 <li>2008 was a leap year because it's divisible by 4 and not divisible by 100.</li>
-<li>2100 will NOT be a leap year because although it's divisible by 4, it is also divisible by 100.</li>
+<li>2100 will NOT be a leap year because although it's divisible by 4, it is also divisible by 100, and not divisble by 400.</li>
 <li>2000 was a leap year because although it's divisible by 4 and 100, it's also divisible by 400!</li>
 </ul>
 </div>